Porter and Chester Institute

-Financial Aid Code of Conduct Statement
+Code of Conduct

-Porter and Chester Institute's Financial Aid Department is committed to the highest standards of professional conduct.
+Porter and Chester Institute’s Educational Funding Department is committed to the highest standards of professional conduct.
 Porter and Chester Institute is an institutional member of the National Association of Student Financial Aid Administrators (NASFAA) and the Connecticut Association of Professional Financial Aid Administrators (CAPFAA) and key staff are individual members of the Massachusetts Association of Student Financial Aid Administrators (MASFAA).
-The statement below has been adapted from NASFAA's Code of Conduct for Institutional Financial Aid Professionals and the Financial Aid Code of Conduct developed by the state of Connecticut.
+The statement below has been adapted from NASFAA’s Code of Conduct for Institutional Financial Aid Professionals and the Financial Aid Code of Conduct developed by the state of Connecticut.

 All employees of Porter and Chester Institute are expected to always maintain exemplary standards of professional conduct in all aspects of carrying out responsibilities, specifically including all dealings with any entities involved in any manner in student financial aid, regardless of whether such entities are involved in a government sponsored, subsidized, or regulated activity.
 In doing so, employees will: